 At age 13 he had graduated to the electric guitar and, with a band that he formed with classmates from school, started playing at local high school dances.
 He played in several bands mostly on rhythm guitar and lead vocals until he was 15 when he joined a local semi-pro band that still played rock music at private parties, dance’s and some clubs; but also played weddings and banquets.
 This was a stretch for John but he soon learned that he had to play all styles of music.

 His musical influences have always been connected to popular culture.
 Pink Floyd, The Eagles, David Bowie, The Rolling Stones, America and Billy Joel are a few.
 He also loved the country rock sound of Lynyrd Skynyrd, Molly Hatchet and the Allman Brothers Band.

 John continued to play in local bands and as a solo artist until 1990 when he had the opportunity to travel and train musicians.
 For the next 12 years he performed and taught at music conferences nationwide, specializing in training musicians how to put together a tight sounding band.

 In 2010 John decided to return to his musical roots of classic and acoustic rock music and began playing at local clubs and private parties again.
 His set list includes fresh arrangements of classic and acoustic rock, with some popular modern country and “good music” from the 2000’s.

-John’s song list is a true reflection of “his music” growing up and his love of country rock, which is what a lot of modern country is today.
+John’s song list is a true reflection of “his music” growing up in the 70’s and his love of classic & acoustic rock with some country rock, thrown in.
 Check out the calendar section of this site to find where you can catch John at his next show.